Lifecycle Methods in React

 FAQ’S

-React includes three mounting lifecycle methods for component classes: componentWillMount(), render(), and componentDidMount().
+This includes three mounting lifecycle methods in React for component classes: componentWillMount(), render(), and componentDidMount().
 The sequence starts with componentWillMount() being called first, followed by the render() method, and finally, the componentDidMount() method.

 To update the DOM, you can employ the componentDidUpdate lifecycle method.
 This method is invoked after a change in the component’s state or props.
 It provides an opportunity to update the DOM to reflect the alterations in the state or props.